Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 2. Maio

 The intact ocean fauna will be a paradise for divers and windsurfers will appreciate the perfect breeze on Maio’s beaches.
-The island is home to some of the most untouched and best beaches in Cape Verde.

-Beaches are mostly desert and hotels are limited.
-For me personally, Maio is the next top beach destination to be.
+For me personally, Maio is the next top beach destination to be and there are numerous things to do in Maio, regardless of its size.
 The beaches are huge and there’s just nobody!

 Best Places To Stay in Maio